 The day starts with a marine cruise where we go in search of the marine Big 5: whales, dolphins, mola, leatherback turtle and seals.
-Later on we will transfer to 4X4s for an afternoon trip out to the dunes to enjoy the breathtaking views of the desert on one side and the ocean on the other.
+Later on we will transfer to 4X4s with experienced drivers for an afternoon trip out to the dunes to enjoy the breathtaking views of the desert on one side and the ocean on the other.
 There will be plenty of opportunities to stop for photography and we will pass the areas where the flamingos gather.
 Lunch and drinks are served on this trip which include fresh oysters with sparkling wine, savoury snacks and desserts.

 Day 10: Boulders and Stars.

 Today’s journey will only take a couple of hours, so we have a relaxed morning.
 After an early lunch we will continue our journey to our next lodge.
-The lodge, bedrooms, customer service and attention to detail wowed me the last time I was here and whilst not on the normal tourist route it was a stop well worth it.
+The lodge, bedrooms, customer service and attention to detail wowed me the first time I was here, and whilst not on the normal tourist route it is a stop well worth it.
 Not only does it break up what otherwise would be a very long journey to our next destination, it’s here that we get to photograph an amazing huge rock arch, see ancient bushman paintings, and with some of the lowest light pollution in the world, we should see thousands of stars.
 If conditions are right we will spend some time photographing them whilst listening to the unforgettable sounds of the African night.

 Days 11-12: Wildlife.